 Similarly, a free trial can be a major game changer.
 Try one!
 Typically, these will last around two weeks, which is plenty of time to indicate whether or not you’ll use the software.
 If you use it for 14 days and immediately realize that you can’t live without it, it’s probably a safe purchase.
 On the other hand, if you had to go out of your way just to log in, it will likely waste your money in the long run.

-Multiple times per year, consider executing a company-wide software “audit.”
+Multiple times per year, consider executing a company-wide software “audit" with the help of ITFM tools.
 Allow each team to document which tools they’re paying for, what business problems they help solve, and use your findings to determine if the software you’re paying for is necessary.
 You can run these every quarter, every half, or on whatever time frame works for you and your business.

 The final step may seem like a bit of an oxymoron – it does involve purchasing another software program.
 But if you’re truly concerned that your software is just wasting money, consider implementing a software asset management platform.
 These tools will help you manage purchasing, implementing, utilizing, and in some cases, disposing of your software.